MohamedAhmedAllam/Pick_place_ros/README.md

 # Pick_place_ros
-Pick and place - motion planning of a 6-DOF manipulator
+Pick and place - motion planning of a real 6-DOF manipulator using ROS

+Mechatronics course project

+For all project details read the file report.pdf

 Project video: https://youtu.be/WUDkOi_OQT8